 Protection of Minors: COVID-19 Guidelines

-Stanford on-campus programs and activities involving minors (as defined in Administrative Guide 1.8.1), including internships, camps and tutoring/mentorships, are permitted to operate in-person on a continuing basis, provided they adhere to Stanford’s policies, including the mandatory vaccine requirement.
+Stanford programs and activities involving minors (as defined in Administrative Guide 1.8.1), including internships, camps and tutoring/mentorships, are permitted to operate in-person on a continuing basis, provided they adhere to Stanford’s policies, including COVID-19-related requirements, which are available on the EH&S website.
+Vaccination is strongly encouraged for all participants in minors programs.
 Please note that these policies do not extend to Stanford on-campus childcare centers, which maintain their own COVID-19 protocols.

 This policy is subject to change at any time.
 Stanford will be closely monitoring COVID-19 spread in the community.
 Programs should be ready to modify existing or future programming if conditions warrant.